neomaxzero/blog/src/posts/2020/overview-ui-performance-metrics-a-curated-list.md

 ## How to decide which metrics to use?

-The community is inclining for the **web-core-vitals** but depending on your situation you might find more insights on other metrics that will also affect the user experience.
+The community is inclining towards the **web-core-vitals** but depending on your situation you might find more insights on other metrics that will also affect the user experience.

 ## Conclusion

-UI performance metrics are all over the place and is not easy to interpret what all of those acronims mean.
-If you are doubtful about which metrics to choose go for the **web-core-vitals **and keep exploring.
+The UI performance metrics are constantly evolving and is not easy to interpret what all of those acronims mean.
+If you are doubtful about which metrics to choose go for the **web-core-vitals** and keep exploring.
 On the process you are very likely to find other metrics that will help you achieve your targets.